-In the upcoming months, the FDOT will hold a Public Hearing to present the Recommended Alternative.
-The Public Hearing will also provide the opportunity for public review and comment on the Section 106 and Section 4(f) effects of the proposed project on the Jacksonville National Cemetery.
-The project record will reflect these comments.
+The FDOT held a Public Hearing to present the Recommended Alternative.
+The Public Hearing also provide the opportunity for public review and comment on the Section 106 and Section 4(f) effects of the proposed project on the Jacksonville National Cemetery.
+The FDOT did not receive any comment from the public concerning the effects on the property and the activities, features, and attributes (AFAs) of the protected property.
+The FDOT e-mailed the SHPO to notify them that no comments were received on September 28, 2016.
+The FDOT has submitted the Final De Minimis Package to FHWA for approval with this document.